HarrisonDlgf/espn-draft-tracker/README.md

 ## What It Does
 There are two decisions every time a user picks a player in fantasy football: *What position and who?*

-When people go to ice cream stores with a million flavors, it can sometimes seem impossible to choose.
-That same thing happens to me in fantasy football drafts, so
-I put position analysis at the forefront of the recommendation engine.

 #### Recommendation Engine
 - **Position urgency recommendation**
   The engine will recommend what position is most costly to wait on: in other words, even if there are some very talented players of one position available, it may be more important to take a different position due to the scarcity.

 - **Top players within that position:**
-  A ranked list with how much potential they possess, their projected worst possible outcome, and an average outcome for a player with that profile.
+  The engine suggests players in the format of a ranked list with how much potential each player possesses, their projected worst possible outcome, and an average outcome for a player with that profile.

 - **Context Clues**
-  The context clues indicate whether there is time sensitive decisions to make; such as if there are large cliffs in availability, the engine hopes to make clear the urgency to take specific players.
-Also, if your roster composition requires strengthening in certain areas, it may be in your best interest to draft in an unusual sense.
+  The context clues indicate whether there are time sensitive decisions to make; such as if there are large cliffs in availability.
+The relevant contextual components being what players have been drafted, what players remain, and how important their position is to the overall success of a fantasy football team.

 #### How The User Sees This (UI Behavior)
 - Updated recommendations after every pick